aquasecurity/deployments/enforcers/kube_enforcer/kubernetes_and_openshift/manifests/kube_enforcer/README.md

 * OpenShift
 * Kubernetes engines: EKS, GKE, ICP, AKS, TKG, and TKGI

-Trivy Operator is deployed with the KubeEnforcer to increase the effectiveness of Kubernetes security.
+Starboard is deployed with the KubeEnforcer to increase the effectiveness of Kubernetes security.

-Trivy Operator assesses workload compliance throughout the lifecycle of the workloads.
+Starboard assesses workload compliance throughout the lifecycle of the workloads.
 This enables the KubeEnforcer to:
 * Re-evaluate workload compliance during workload runtime, taking any workload and policy changes into account
 * Reflect the results of compliance evaluation in the Aqua UI at all times, not only when workloads are created

 Before you follow the deployment steps explained below, Aqua strongly recommends you refer the product documentation, [Deploy Aqua KubeEnforcer(s)](https://docs.aquasec.com/docs/deploy-k8s-aqua-kubeenforcers) for detailed information.

 ## Specific OpenShift notes
-The deployment commands shown below use the **kubectl** cli, however they can be easliy replaced with the **oc** cli commands, to work on all platforms including OpenShift.
+The deployment commands shown below use the **kubectl** cli, however they can be easily replaced with the **oc** cli commands, to work on all platforms including OpenShift.

 ## Prerequisites